DIVNICK™ Operating Instructions

 SPRING WASHER: This club was originally designed without a spring washer.
 Since you adjust it by holding the head with one hand and the shaft with the other, by pressing both hands together a little during the back-and-forth ratcheting, it engages the teeth which is all that the spring does.
 The spring was added later to make it easier for you to make the loft adjustments in the beginning while you are getting used to how it works.
 But many people remove the spring and use the club like it was originally designed.
 If you remove your spring, you will need to make a lever adjustment (described below) because you will be removing the thickness of the spring.

 After you use the club for a while and the transmission and threads break in, the parts fit closer and closer together, and the lever alignment will progress beyond this position.
-If you don't re-align it, it will eventually be sticking down and catching on the grass.
-You will want to re-set the lever as described below and shown in the video clip.
+If you don't realign it, it will eventually be pointing down and catching on the grass.
+You will want to realign the lever as described below and shown in the video clip.

 PARTS AND ASSEMBLY: There are six parts to the head assembly as shown below.
 The Ring Gear will only fit onto the head with the teeth meshing one way (18 teeth on the head side).
 The teeth on the other side of the ring gear mesh with the teeth inside the Hosel (20 teeth).
 Please notice that the spring washer fits with the edges bent "toward" the hosel.
 The lever is formed like a tight-fitting "socket wrench" to allow it to be adjusted as described above.
 It simply "presses" tightly onto the nut dry...do not use lubricant.

-DRIVING: The main aspect of a driver which yields distance is its length which translates into club-head speed at the point of impact.
-Therefore, assuming optimum swing timing and sweet-spot contact, it is impossible for the DIVNICK™ to drive the ball as far as a conventional driver because it is not as long, as discussed in the Disadvantages section.
-But because it's the same length for every swing, many golfers will be able to "groove" their swing and might find that their drives are more consistently down the middle of the fairway with longer average distance.
-Because the 38" DIVNICK™ is the length of a 4 iron, you will get maximum length performance out of the 3 or 4 iron setting, not the driver.
-Given the physics of the shaft, the "D" position will not hit the ball farther, only lower, and it will be very difficult to get the ball up.
-Tee the ball as you would for an iron tee shot regardless of the loft selection.
+DRIVING: The main design-feature of a driver that yields distance is its length which translates into club-head speed.
+Therefore, it is impossible for the DIVNICK™ to generate as much club-head speed or drive the ball as far as a conventional driver.
+This is discussed in more detail in the Disadvantages section.
+But because it is the same length for every swing, many golfers will be able to "groove" their swing and might find that their drives are more consistently down the middle of the fairway with longer average distance.
+Because the 38.5" DIVNICK™ is the length of a 4 iron, most golfers will get maximum length performance out of the 3 or 4 iron setting, not the driver loft.
+The "D" position will not hit the ball farther, only lower, and it will be very difficult to hit it solidly and get the ball up because the lower the loft, the smaller the sweet spot.
+Tee the ball as you would for an iron tee shot on a par 3 hole regardless of the loft selection.

-Since the 38" DIVNICK™ is the length of a conventional 4-iron, when set to lofts above that, it will hit the ball farther than normal.
-This allows you to go to a steeper loft which will result in a higher trajectory and allow the ball to stop or back up more effectively, or you can choke down on the grip and simulate your club's lengths if you wish.
+Since the 38.5" DIVNICK™ is the length of a conventional 4-iron, when set to lofts ABOVE that, it will hit the ball farther than normal.
+Some people choke down on the grip trying to simulate shorter-length clubs.
+But you can control the distance better with full swings by adjusting to a steeper loft which will result in a higher trajectory and allow the ball to stop or back up more effectively.

-TELESCOPIC DRIVER AND PUTTER: Since the driver and putter are the two extremes of length, head shape and weight, if you want to carry those clubs but require portability for travel and convenience, please contact us about our custom collapsible drivers and putters.
+TELESCOPIC DRIVER AND PUTTER: The driver and putter are the two extremes of length, head shape, weight, and purpose.
+If you want to carry those clubs but require portability for travel and convenience, consider our collapsible drivers and putters.
 Click here for telescopic driver and putter options and pictures.

-SHAFT LENGTHS: We produce two standard lengths: The 38" and the 37" which is recommended for players less than 5'8" tall.
-After addressing the ball and taking a few swings, if you wish you had the other length, you may send your shaft back to us and ask for the other length.
+SHAFT LENGTHS: We produce two standard lengths: The 38.5" and the 37.5" which is recommended for players less than 5'8" tall.
+We offer half inch custom lengths for an additional $20.
+After addressing the ball and taking a few swings, if you wish you had a different length, you may send your shaft back to us and ask for the other length.
 This offer presumes that the shaft and hosel socket is not scratched or otherwise unfit for resale.
+You can read more about lengths in our FAQ's.

 Divnick International, Inc.